 Our Work: System Innovation

-We continue to adopt new strategies to further advance behavioral health integration, population health integration, incentive measure work, alternative payment methods and clinical delivery supports.
+The center continues to adopt new strategies to further advance primary care, value-based payment, population health, behavioral health integration, oral health integration, incentive measure work and other cross-cutting supports.

 Behavioral Health Integration Resource Library

 The Patient Centered Primary Care Institute hosts an online library of state and national behavioral health integration resources, including virtual site visits and topic-specific interviews with Oregon providers.
 Access the the library here.